 People tend to latch on to a single number that somebody posts somewhere for a “cap” and think that it will work for everyone in every case.
 Not true.
 Just as you have to change your stat weights as your gear changes, you also have to change your caps.
 So why don’t theorycrafters tell you do to this?
-Short answer: it is hard to figure out what these “caps” are… mainly because they don’t actually exist.
+Some try to explain it but no matter what they do, the number they use as an example gets set in stone then passed around and turned into the cap you must use.
+It is hard to figure out what these “caps” are… mainly because they don’t actually exist.
 It would take too much work and be too hard to explain a “shifting cap” of some kind.
 I’ve stopped making sense to myself already.

 That math-talk again… this is just a fancy way of saying: for some specs, the value of some stats goes up or down more quickly than a straight line can suggest.
 It’s more like a curve than a line.
 So trying to approximate it with a line (stat weights) always gives mediocre results if the curve is really curvy.
 If you recalculate your stat weights often enough you can mitigate this… but you are losing accuracy no matter how good your weights are.